Water metering: Additional sensor

+Data analytics

+The data collected by the smart meters is analyzed to provide insights into water usage patterns, peak consumption times, and potential issues like leaks or inefficiencies in the system.
+Utilities can use this data to optimize water distribution and address problems proactively.

 Effect on consumption

 There is disagreement as to the effect of metering and water pricing on water consumption.
 The price elasticity of metered water demand varies greatly depending on local conditions.
 The effect of volumetric water pricing on consumption tends to be higher if the water bill represents a significant portion of household expenditures.

-There is evidence from the UK that there is an instant drop in consumption of some 10% when meters are installed, although in most instances consumption isn't directly measured prior to meter installation, so the benefits are uncertain.
+There is evidence from the UK that there is an instant drop in consumption of some 10% when meters are installed, although in most instances consumption is not directly measured prior to meter installation, so the benefits are uncertain.
 Whilst metered water users in the UK do use less than unmetered users, in most areas metering is not compulsory for homes built before 1990, so the metered customers are to some extent a self-selecting group.
 There is also concern that water metering could be socially regressive, as householders on low incomes are less able to invest in water efficiency measures and may experience water poverty (defined as when a household spends more than 3% of net income on water and sewage services).

 In Hamburg, Germany, domestic water consumption for metered flats (112 liter/capita/day) was 18% lower than for unmetered flats (137 liter/capita/day) in 1992.

+Calibration and verification bench

+Water meter calibration and testing benches employ various methods to evaluate the accuracy and performance of water meters.
+Each method caters to specific testing requirements, such as flow range, precision, or scalability.